renovatebot/renovate/docs/usage/about-us.md

 - [@ikesyo](https://github.com/ikesyo) regularly helpful
 - [@astellingwerf](https://github.com/astellingwerf) reviews PRs
 - [@danports](https://github.com/danports) worked on the Flux manager, and other managers.
 Feel free to ping `@danports` for any Flux-related issue or PR
+- [@shegox](https://github.com/shegox) worked on the Go manager, and improved our docs

 ## Renovate development